kab-zac/nodespull/README.md

 ## Deployment

 Your server can be deployed whenever you're ready.
-Follow the Nodespull Deployment Checklist to ensure a successful release.
+Follow the nodespull Deployment Checklist to ensure a successful release.
 * [Deployment Checklist](https://github.com/kab-zac/nodespull/blob/master/Pending)

 <!-- ## Contributing